dojosource/dojo/readme.md

 To view notifications and respond to membership applications go to My Dojo -> Dashboard or just click on My Dojo.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Why am I not seeing the member page at /members? =
+### Why am I not seeing the member page at /members?

 Make sure your permalinks settings at Settings -> Permalinks are **NOT** set to, "Plain".

-= How do I get the free Invoices add-on from Dojo Source? =
+### How do I get the free Invoices add-on from Dojo Source?

 1. Create a login at Dojo Source and add your domain name.
 2. Copy the key for your domain to **My Dojo -> Settings -> Site Key**
 3. An option will come up to download the Invoices add-on

-== Screenshots ==

-1. Simple starting point for new members

-2. Members can easily see how combining different contracts with family pricing works out when selecting a membership.

-3. Get notifications on the admin dashboard when new membership applications come in.

-== Changelog ==

-= 0.23 =
-* Added login screen under members url with new option in settings to use built-in wp login.
-* Fixed link back when using wp login.
-* Optimized handling of javascript

-= 0.22 =
-* Added option to change existing contract for a student.
-* No longer displaying contract options for students that are not applicable to that student.
-* Fixed issues with downloading add-ons.

-= 0.21 =
-* Fixed special cases where nonces in ajax calls were causing it to break.

-= 0.20 =
-* Initial release to WordPress!

-== Upgrade Notice ==

-Upgrades coming soon!